strymon-system/strymon-system.github.io/_docs/running-the-example.md

 ---

-The Strymon source code ships with a simple dataflow which generates a small datacenter network topology and allows for the simulation of a switch and link failures.
+The Strymon source code ships with a simple dataflow which generates a small datacenter network topology and allows for the simulation of switch and link failures.

 The source code of the example can be found in the `apps` folder.
 It consists